-Our last two blogs discussed the important of saving for retirement though our discussion of Time Value of Money and we also touched on how to budget appropriately for these savings within our Budgeting 101 post.
-Now, we will be discussing the differences between two primary retirement savings account types: Roth and Traditional.
+Our last two blogs discussed the importance of saving for retirement through our discussion of Time Value of Money, and we also touched on how to budget appropriately for these savings within our Budgeting 101 post.
+We will now discuss the differences between two primary retirement savings account types: Roth and Traditional.

-Before we begin, we will be focusing on the differences as they relate to Individual Retirement Accounts.
+Before we begin, we will focus on the differences related to Individual Retirement Accounts.
 While many employers offer a Traditional and Roth 401(k), the rules are very similar, but we recommend speaking with your advisor regarding the overall differences between 401(k)’s and IRA’s.

-As you can see in the table above, as long as your income tax bracket is the same now as it will be in retirement, it does not matter if you focus on pre-tax or post-tax savings.
+As long as your income tax bracket is the same now as it will be in retirement, it does not matter if you focus on pre-tax or post-tax savings.